Rendering Strategies: CSR vs SSR vs SSG vs ISR

 Next request gets fresh HTML

-Key Point: Best of both worlds - static performance with dynamic updates
+βœ… Key Point: Best of both worlds - static performance with dynamic updates

 Advantages

-• Fast performance: Static pages served from CDN
+• βœ“Static-like performance: cached HTML from CDN

 Disadvantages